MadJlzz/terraform-provider-oneprovider/docs/index.md

 - `api_key` (String, Sensitive) API key required by OneProvider to run authenticated requests
 - `client_key` (String, Sensitive) Client key required by OneProvider to run authenticated requests
-- `host` (String) The host to which requests will be sent to.
+- `endpoint` (String) The host to which requests will be sent to.
 Defaults to api.oneprovider.com